flix/book/src/supercasts.md

-# Upcast
+# Super Casts

-> **Note:** This feature is experimental and not yet intended for use.

-Flix does not support sub-typing nor sub-effecting.
+The Flix type system does not natively support sub-typing.

-Nevertheless, there is way to use both in a safe manner.
+But, for interoperability with Java, Flix has a safe _supercast_ expression.

-For example, the following program does not compile:
+Consider, for example, the following program:

 ```flix
 def main(): Unit =